yoavweiss/Responsive-Image-Container/blog.md

 ![Obama in a jeep factory - full context + diff from previous layer](https://raw.github.com/yoavweiss/Responsive-Image-Container/blog_post/samples/test_results/crop.jpg_layer3.webp.png)

-### Res switching
+### Resolution switching

-The original resolution photo of a fruit:
+A high resolution photo of a fruit:

 ![iPhone - original
 resolution](https://raw.github.com/yoavweiss/Responsive-Image-Container/blog_post/samples/res_switch_shrink.png)

 The first layer - showing a significantly downsized version

 ![iPhone - significantly
 downsized](https://raw.github.com/yoavweiss/Responsive-Image-Container/blog_post/samples/test_results/res_switch.png_layer1.webp.png)

 The second layer - A diff between a medium sized version and the "stretched" previous layer

 ![iPhone - medium sized
 diff](https://raw.github.com/yoavweiss/Responsive-Image-Container/blog_post/samples/test_results/res_switch.png_layer2.webp.png)

 And the third layer - containing a diff between the original and the "stretched" previous layer

 ![iPhone - full sized
 diff](https://raw.github.com/yoavweiss/Responsive-Image-Container/blog_post/samples/test_results/res_switch.png_layer3.webp.png)

 If you're interested in more details you can go to the [repo](https://github.com/yoavweiss/Responsive-Image-Container).
-More details on the [container's structure] are also there.
+More details on the [container's structure](https://github.com/yoavweiss/Responsive-Image-Container/blob/master/container.md) are also there.

 ### But I need more from art-direction
 I've seen cases where rotation and image repositioning is required for art-direction cases.
 It was usually in order to add a logo/slogan at different locations around the image itself, depending on the viewport dimensions.